HMPTech/k8/K8.Sample.AspNet.App/aksconfig_v3/ReadMe.txt

-This is an enabler to create a deployment.
-It uses Loadbalance as service
+This is an enabler to do commnucation from FrontEnd to BackEnd using cluster service.

+LB
+FronEnd Web
+CLuster Service
+BackEnd Api